klemens-u/ic-label-creator/README.md

 How to create your own set of chips:

-- Copy "ben-eater-8bit-computer.html" to a new file "your-set.html"
+- Copy "ben-eater-8bit-computer.html" to a new file e.g. "your-set.html"
-- Add the chips you like to print to section "Draw chips"
+- Add the chips you'd like to print to the section "Draw chips"
-- If your miss chip definitions in "chips.js" please add them and perform a pull request, so I can add them too.
+- If you miss a chip's definitions in "chips.js" please add them and perform a pull request to contribute.
-- Simply open your .html file in a browser and print on self-sticking print labels.
+- Open your-set.html file in a web browser and print on self-sticking print labels.
 I used Firefox.
-- If it is a public project please send me your set of labels.
-(Pull request)
+- If you create a set for public project please contribute it with a pull request

 ## Background and Acknowledgements

 I used this as an opportunity to learn a bit of SVG and wrote a HTML/Javascript/SVG creator for computer IC chips.

 Big thanks to Ben Eater for the wonderful videos on YouTube.
-I learned so much from it and finally understood how a cpu works.
+I learned so much from it and finally understood how exactly a cpu/computer works.